abdulaihalidu/abdulaihalidu.github.io/_pages/about.md

 My research Interest Include Computer Vision and Natural Language Processing, with a particular focus on designing AI systems that truly 'understand' what they 'see', and can communicate in a natural language (with a specific application in the healthcare sector)

-- ⚡ Fun fact: A huge fan of Football here
+- ⚡ Fun fact: A huge Football fan here